-Add to it the rich culture and tradition, abundant wildlife, world class hotels and gracious hospitality, it isn't surprising that Kerala has been rated one of the 50 Places in the World to Visit in a Lifetime by National Geographic Traveller.
+Kerala is located on the tropical southwestern coast of India.
+The art and architecture, Ayurveda and spa, verdant hill stations, palm-fringed backwaters, breathtakingly beautiful beaches, abundant wildlife, world-class hotels, and gracious hospitality make.
+Kerala one of the most popular destinations in South India.
+So it isn't surprising that Kerala has been rated one of the 50 Places in the World to Visit in a Lifetime by National Geographic Traveler.

-Some of the most populart tourist attractions in Kerala are:
+Other tourist attractions in Kerala are:

 So, if you are planning to explore Kerala, then book your Kerala tour packages with us.